stat545ubc-2023/plotMissing/README.md

   parameters to make them more intuitive
 - Customizing the order of the bars in the plot
 - Letting the users decide whether the coordinates should be flipped
-- Letting users decide which bar is on the top/left
+- Letting users decide which bar (missing values or observed values) is on the left